makalin/MediForge-Fund/README.md

 - Tracks individual contributions
 - Lets the beneficiary (contract owner) withdraw the raised funds if the goal is hit
 - Allows the beneficiary to cancel the campaign and refund the contributions to the donors at any point
+- Ensures transparency in fundraising for medical device development

 ## Testing with Devnet